Money and insurance

 • cancellation and curtailment of trip (due to unforeseen circumstances)

-At the end of your exchange, placement or project you’re entitled to cover for up to three personal days.
+At the end of your study abroad, placement or project overseas you’re entitled to cover for up to three personal days.
 If your trip has more than three personal days or holidays you’ll need your own travel insurance to cover this period.
+It is your responsibility if you do take out your own insurance policy for any personal days or holidays to check that you are covered for any activities that you plan on undertaking.

 It’s also a good idea to book refundable tickets wherever possible.